CorneliaKelinske/The_Brogrammer/posts/2022/10-11-graphql_subscription_setup.md

 ```

-So the mutations, queries and types are defined in separate modules and I import them and their fields into the `schema.ex` file, which looks like this:
+We can see that the mutations, queries and types are defined in separate modules.
+I import them and their fields into the `schema.ex` file, which looks like this:

 ```elixir
 defmodule MyAppWeb.Schema do